 [(iii) Noncontact recreation.
-A noncontact recreation use for tidal streams and rivers can be established on a site-specific basis in §307.10 of this title if justified by a use-attainability analysis and the water body is not a coastal recreation water as defined in the BEACH Act.
+A noncontact recreation use for tidal streams and rivers can be established on a site-specific basis in §307.10 of this title if justified by a use-attainability analysis and the water body is not a coastal recreation water, as defined in §307.3 of this title (relating to Definitions and Abbreviations).
 The geometric mean criterion for Enterococci is 350 per 100 mL.]

 [(C) Swimming advisory programs.
 For areas where local jurisdictions or private property owners voluntarily provide public notice or closure based on water quality, the use of any single-sample or short-term indicators of recreational suitability are selected at the discretion of the local managers of aquatic recreation.
-Guidance for single-sample bacterial indicators is available in the United States Environmental Protection Agency (EPA) document entitled Ambient Water Quality Criteria for Bacteria - 1986.
+Guidance for single-sample bacterial indicators is available in the EPA documents entitled Recreational Water Quality Criteria (EPA-820-F-12-058) and Ambient Water Quality Criteria for Bacteria - 1986 (EPA 440/5-84-002).
 Other short-term indicators to assess water quality suitability for recreation - such as measures of streamflow, turbidity, or rainfall - may also be appropriate.]